-Evidence-based tobacco cessation treatments are effective for patients with and without mental illness and/or SUD.
+Evidence-based tobacco cessation medication treatments and group or individual counseling are effective for patients with and without mental illness and/or SUD.

 Nicotine addiction may be more severe in patients with mental illness and/or SUD, so higher intensity treatments and interventions may be needed.